 The Caliber 3175 did, however, have both the hacking and quickset functions.
 The hacking feature means that the second’s hand halts when the wearer pulls out the winding crown, thus permitting a more precise time setting.
 On the other hand, the quickset date function allows the user to change the date instantly, rather than having to turn the center hands repeatedly until they pass midnight.

 The Rolex GMT-Master ref.
 16700 Features

 The GMT-Master ref.
-16700 also featured the sapphire crystal protecting the dial, white gold surrounds on the luminescent hour markers, and the option of an Oyster or Jubilee bracelet.
+16700 also featured the sapphire crystal protecting the dial, white gold surrounds on the luminescent hour markers and the option of an Oyster or Jubilee bracelet.
 The Oyster bracelet of the ref.
 16700 also received an upgrade in 1989 with the introduction of the Oysterlock.
-The Rolex patented Oysterlock prevented the bracelet from accidently opening, thereby beefing up the security of the watch.
+The Rolex patented Oysterlock prevented the bracelet from accidentally opening, thereby beefing up the security of the watch.

 A Vintage Rolex GMT-Master 16700 Tiffany & Co.
 Dial is nicknamed the Pepsi for its red and blue bezel.

 During its over ten-year production run, the GMT Master ref.
 16700 sported two different dials.
 The first one was the tritium dial until about 1997, followed by the Luminova dial from 1998 onward.
 Rolex finally pulled the plug on the ref.
 16700 in 1999, signaling the end of an era.
 The Swiss watchmaker grounded the GMT-Master line to make way for the GMT-Master II collection to fly solo.

 The GMT-Master ref.
 16700 is often an overlooked vintage Rolex reference – especially since at the time, it was competing with its fancier sibling.
 Yet, since it is the very last GMT Master model, it represents a significant piece of the Rolex history and an interesting model to have within any vintage Rolex collection.